 top of page

-• Writer's pictureUnEarthed
+Writer's pictureUnEarthed

 Antibody Drug Conjugates

-By Emily Valerio Edited By Ivy Lo
+Written By: Emily Valerio Edited By: Ivy Lo

 Our bodies are made out of many tiny parts, called cells.
 These cells all have different jobs based on where they are in your body.
 For example, the cells in your brain help you think, and the cells in your stomach help you digest food!
 Since cells are so important in order to keep us healthy, our bodies have tons of ways to check in on cells to make sure that they are doing their job correctly.
 However, sometimes cells that are functioning incorrectly can sneak past these controls.
 These cells are called cancer, and they grow uncontrollably, taking important nutrients away from healthy cells and hurting the body.